jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 5. Dial +1-877-696-7786 and press call.

-6. If your lab machine prompted you to use your microphone select **allow.**
+6. If your lab machine prompted you to use your microphone select **allow**.

-7. If you are prompted by Windows Defender Firewall for Microsoft Teams select **Allow Access.**
+7. If you are prompted by Windows Defender Firewall for Microsoft Teams select **Allow Access**.

 8. The call should establish and you should hear a Microsoft support virtual agent.